Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to lopinavir, ritonavir (Norvir), any other medications, or any of the ingredients in lopinavir and ritonavir tablets or solution.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you are taking any of the following medications: alfuzosin (Uroxatral); cisapride (Propulsid) (not available in the U.S.); ergot medications such as dihydroergotamine (D.H.E.
-45, Migranal), ergonovine, ergotamine (Ergomar, in Cafergot, in Migergot), and methylergonovine (Methergine); lovastatin (Altoprev, in Advicor); midazolam (Versed); pimozide (Orap); rifampin (Rimactane, Rifadin, in Rifamate, in Rifater); sildenafil (only Revatio brand used for lung disease); simvastatin ( Zocor, in Simcor, in Vytorin); or triazolam (Halcion).
+45, Migranal), ergonovine, ergotamine (Ergomar, in Cafergot, in Migergot), and methylergonovine (Methergine); lovastatin (Altoprev); lurasidone (Latuda); midazolam (Versed); pimozide (Orap); rifampin (Rimactane, Rifadin, in Rifamate, in Rifater); sildenafil (only Revatio brand used for lung disease); simvastatin ( Zocor, in Vytorin); St. John's wort; or triazolam (Halcion).
 Your doctor will probably tell you not to take lopinavir and ritonavir if you are taking one or more of these medications.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, and nutritional supplements you are taking.
-Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); antifungals such as itraconazole (Onmel, Sporanox), ketoconazole (Nizoral), and voriconazole (Vfend); atovaquone (Mepron, in Malarone); beta-blockers; boceprevir (Victrelis); bosentan (Tracleer); bupropion (Wellbutrin, Zyban, others); calcium-channel blockers such as felodipine, nicardipine (Cardene), and nifedipine (Adalat, Afeditab CR, Procardia); cholesterol-lowering medications such as atorvastatin (Lipitor, in Caduet, in Liptruzet), and rosuvastatin (Crestor); clarithromycin (Biaxin, in Prevpac); colchicine (Colcrys, Mitigare); digoxin (Lanoxin); fentanyl (Actiq, Duragesic, Onsolis, others); fluticasone (Advair, in Flovent); fosamprenavir (Lexiva); certain medications for cancer such as dasatinib (Sprycel), nilotinib (Tasigna). vinblastine, and vincristine; certain medications for irregular heartbeat such as amiodarone (Cordarone, Nexterone, Pacerone), lidocaine, and quinidine (in Nuedexta); certain medications for seizures such as carbamazepine (Equetro, Tegretol, Teril, others), phenobarbital, and phenytoin (Dilantin, Phenytek); medications that suppress the immune system such as cyclosporine (Neoral, Sandimmune), sirolimus (Rapamune), and tacrolimus (Astagraf, Prograf); methadone (Dolophine, Methadose); oral steroids such as dexamethasone; other antiviral medications such as abacavir (Ziagen, in Epzicom, in Trizivir, others); atazanavir (Reyataz), delavirdine (Rescriptor), efavirenz (Sustiva), indinavir (Crixivan), maraviroc (Selzentry), nelfinavir (Viracept), nevirapine (Viramune), ritonavir (Norvir), tenofovir (Viread, in Atripla, in Truvada), tipranavir (Aptivus), saquinavir (Invirase), and zidovudine (Retrovir, in Combivir, in Trizivir); quetiapine (Seroquel); rifabutin (Mycobutin); salmeterol (Serevent, in Advair); sildenafil (Revatio, Viagra); tadalafil (Adcirca, Cialis); trazodone; and vardenafil (Levitra).
-If you are taking the oral solution, also tell your doctor if you are taking disulfiram (Antabuse) or metronidazole (Flagyl).
+Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); antifungals such as itraconazole (Onmel, Sporanox), ketoconazole (Nizoral), and voriconazole (Vfend); atovaquone (Mepron, in Malarone); beta-blockers; boceprevir (no longer available in the U.S.; Victrelis); bosentan (Tracleer); bupropion (Wellbutrin, Zyban, others); calcium-channel blockers such as felodipine, nicardipine (Cardene), and nifedipine (Adalat, Afeditab CR, Procardia); cholesterol-lowering medications such as atorvastatin (Lipitor, in Caduet), and rosuvastatin (Crestor); clarithromycin (Biaxin, in Prevpac); colchicine (Colcrys, Mitigare); digoxin (Lanoxin); fentanyl (Actiq, Duragesic, Onsolis, others); fluticasone (Advair, in Flovent); fosamprenavir (Lexiva); certain medications for cancer such as dasatinib (Sprycel), nilotinib (Tasigna). vinblastine, and vincristine; certain medications for irregular heartbeat such as amiodarone (Cordarone, Nexterone, Pacerone), lidocaine (Lidoderm; in Xylocaine with Epinephrine), and quinidine (in Nuedexta); certain medications for seizures such as carbamazepine (Equetro, Tegretol, Teril, others), phenobarbital, and phenytoin (Dilantin, Phenytek); medications that suppress the immune system such as cyclosporine (Gengraf, Neoral, Sandimmune), sirolimus (Rapamune), and tacrolimus (Astagraf, Prograf); methadone (Dolophine, Methadose); oral steroids such as dexamethasone; other antiviral medications such as abacavir (Ziagen, in Epzicom, in Trizivir, others); atazanavir (Reyataz, in Evotaz), delavirdine (Rescriptor), efavirenz (Sustiva, in Atripla), indinavir (Crixivan), maraviroc (Selzentry), nelfinavir (Viracept), nevirapine (Viramune), ritonavir (Norvir, in Kaletra), tenofovir (Viread, in Atripla, in Truvada), tipranavir (Aptivus), saquinavir (Invirase), and zidovudine (Retrovir, in Combivir, in Trizivir); quetiapine (Seroquel); rifabutin (Mycobutin); salmeterol (Serevent, in Advair); sildenafil (Viagra); tadalafil (Adcirca, Cialis); trazodone; and vardenafil (Levitra).
+If you are taking the oral solution, also tell your doctor if you are taking disulfiram (Antabuse) or metronidazole (Flagyl, in Nuvessa, in Vandazole).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - if you are taking didanosine, take it 1 hour before or 2 hours after you take lopinavir and ritonavir solution with food.
 If you are taking lopinavir and ritonavir tablets, you may take them on an empty stomach at the same time as you take didanosine.